hack101/lesson5/README.md

 We reload the page, and rejoice, everything is working!

 ## Other jQuery things
 In this example, we changed the text value of an element, but using jQuery you can pretty much make any modification to the page you can imagine.
-You can add/remove classes to elements, modify ids of elements, change css properties properties, and add childNodes to a page.
-You can event have cool animating transitions.
+You can add/remove classes to elements, modify ids of elements, change css properties, and dynamically add/remove nodes from the DOM tree.
+You can even have cool animating transitions.
 I could give you a laundry list of all the jQuery functions and objects, but you're much better off heading over to http://learn.jquery.com/, where they have excellent tutorials on how to do all of these things.

 ## Keeping in touch with the server
 For the remainder of this tutorial, I will focus on another very important aspect of modern web development: communication between the web browser and the server without reloading the page.
 This is often referred to as *Ajax*.